teaching-lab/stack-cs-activities/activities/software-requirements-warm-up/README.md

 ## Learning outcomes

 * Practice the categorization of software requirements.
-* Practice the disputation about the own opinion.
+* Practice the argumentation about own opinion.

 ## Setup and preparation